futoin/core-cpp-api/README.md

 #### Usage of `IEventEmitter` interface

-Unlike more know ECMAScript EventEmitter interfaces, C++ version is much more strict:
+Unlike more known ECMAScript EventEmitter interfaces, C++ version is much more strict:

 1. Events must be pre-registered with strict parameter types.
-    - Event name is arbitrary string with ID-based runtime optimization.
+    - Event name is an arbitrary string with ID-based runtime optimization.
-2. All handlers must be represented by `IEventEmitter::EventHandler` objects for whole lifetime active handler.
+2. All handlers must be represented by `IEventEmitter::EventHandler` objects for whole lifetime of active handler.
 Otherwise, it gets automatically disconnected.
-    - Handlers can be either persistent or "once".
+    - Handlers can be either of persistent or "once" type.
-    - The same handler instance cannot listen to more than once event at a time.
+    - The same handler instance cannot listen to more than one event at a time.
     - Freed handler can be re-used after `off()` or `once()+emit()` calls.
-3. `IEventEmitter::EventType` object used during registration should be copied or used further for performance reasoned to avoid name-based event lookup.
+3. `IEventEmitter::EventType` object used during registration should be copied or used further for performance reasones to avoid name-based event lookup.
-4. Handlers parameter signature must match, but handler is allowed to omit last parameters.
+4. Handler's parameter signature must match event signature, but handler is allowed to omit last parameters.
     - This provides future compatibility for extended event parameters.
     - `NextArgs` feature is used internally for argument checking and passing.
-    - Language cast are implicitly allowed (e.g. `futoin::string` -> `const futoin::string&`)
+    - Language casts are implicitly allowed (e.g. `futoin::string` -> `const futoin::string&`)
 5. Max listeners warning per event and per handler type.

 Primary benefits over more traditional signal & slot systems in C++:

 - It's possible to add new events without changing public ABI.
-- Implementation may backed be backed by distributed event system.
+- Implementation may be backed by distributed event system.
 - Handler signature is quite flexible and does not need to strictly match event signature.
-- All handlers are called after emitting business logic completes - no deadlocks and/or surprising calls back from handlers.
+- All handlers are called after emitting business logic completes - no deadlocks and/or surprising callbacks from handlers.

 Example: